Skip to content

 D. NEW YORK, NY 2019

-Joe Overstreet began his career in the Bay Area.
-He lived in the North Beach section of San Francisco, and was a fixture of the Beat scene.
+Joe Overstreet was an artist and activist who pushed the boundaries of painting through decades of experiments in abstraction.
+He began his career in the Bay Area as a fixture of the Beat scene, living in the North Beach section of San Francisco.
 After moving to New York, he and his partner Corrine Jennings established Kenkeleba House, a gallery that has presented innumerable exhibitions of work by artists of color and women.
+As part of a generation of Black artists who fought for their visibility in an exclusionary art world, Overstreet was committed to creating paintings that stand alone on formal merit – independent of his identity – and taking an organizer’s role in providing exhibition opportunities to his peers.
 Overstreet’s work of the late 1950s to the mid 1960s assimilates his interests in Abstract Expressionism, Jazz, and African-American history.
-Many of his paintings are direct responses to the Civil Rights movement, racism, and the history of lynchings.
+Many of his paintings are direct responses to the Civil Rights movement, racism, and the history of lynching.

 Joe Overstreet - Artists - Eric Firestone Gallery